Your browser is no longer supported

 Professor Andrea Most

 What stories does Western culture tell about “the wild”?
 What stories does “the wild” tell about itself?
-How might magical, spirit-filled, and /or sacred stories open pathways for humans to engage in conversation with the wild earth?
+How might magical, spirit-filled, and sacred stories open pathways for human beings to engage in conversation with the wild earth?
 This experiential course focuses on the kinds of stories traditionally told aloud in the winter darkness around a fire: ancient myths, dramatic romances, folk and fairy tales, ghost stories, tales that often contain unmistakable warnings about the dangers of suppressing the spirits of the earth.
 Each week we will tell a well-known story, think together about the place of the wild in the tale, and then re-tell it from a new perspective.
 In the first half of the course, special guests will help us to engage with wild storytelling through various senses and genres – oral, culinary, dramatic, visual.
 In the second half, students will work in groups to inhabit the wild themselves, creating embodied, multi-sensory versions of these well-known tales.

 Please note: This course may require a modest ancillary fee to cover the cost of possible experiential learning opportunities.